Paleontologist Dr. Michael J. Ryan

 Ryan has a background in museum exhibit design and development, and has overseen the construction of numerous iconic dinosaur displays, including the

-Since 2005, Ryan has taken part in multiple research expeditions into the Gobi Desert, and has conducted analyses of the famous Dragon's Tomb Saurolophus bonebed, which we will visit on this trip, under a National Geographic Society grant.
+Since 2005, Ryan has taken part in multiple research expeditions into the Gobi Desert, and has conducted analyses of the famous Dragon's Tomb Saurolophus bonebed under a National Geographic Society grant.

 Ryan's research focuses on the evolution and paleobiology of Late Cretaceous dinosaurs with an empathize on Ceratopsia, the horned-dinosaurs.
 He was Lead Editor for New Perspectives on Horned Dinosaurs (IUPress, 2010), the definitive book on ceratopsians.
 He has conducted field work around the globe and he currently has on-going dinosaur-related research projects in Canada, Greenland, and the USA, as well as the Late Devonian fossil fish deposits of the Cleveland Shale.